Jan9103/numng_repo/README.md

 **Notes:**
 * Im not actively monitoring everything included for malware.
-* This repo is licensed under the Unlicense (public domain with explicit "no warranty"), however included projects might have a different license.
+* This repo is licensed under the Unlicense (public domain with explicit "no warranty"), however most projects packaged here have a different license.
 * The git-HEAD is available via `git`, but other versions might be missing.